 - A person shall not be considered to have been convicted of such an offense for purposes of this chapter if the conviction has been expunged or set aside, or is an offense for which the person has been pardoned or has had civil rights restored (if the law of the applicable jurisdiction provides for the loss of civil rights under such an offense) unless the pardon, expungement, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms.

-Tribal courts wishing to trigger the federal firearms restrictions of this statute must carefully note that (a)(i-ii) and (b) above have been satisfied in the language of relevant tribal court conviction documents including plea agreements and documents of conviction.
+Tribal courts wishing to trigger the Federal firearms restrictions of this statute must carefully note that (a)(i-ii) and (b) above have been satisfied in the language of relevant Tribal court conviction documents including plea agreements and documents of conviction.

 For useful information on this issue please see ATF Protection Orders and Firearms Prohibitions and ATF What is a Misdemeanor Crime of Domestic Violence?